 Located in the state of Karnataka, Hampi is a sleepy ancient village with giant boulders balancing precariously off each other; I’d never seen anything like Hampi.
 The closest thing I could associate it to was a Flinstone park extension pack.
 We met travellers who planned to visit for a day or two but ended up extending way past their plans and it’s really no surprise when you see Hampi for yourself.

-Highlights of Hampi: Bouldering (One of the best bouldering spots in the entire India), explore ruins, the Virupaksha Temple, the Vitthala Temple complex, ride a coracle boat across the river, catch the sunset from Matanga Hill.
+Highlights of Hampi: Bouldering (one of the best bouldering spots in the entire India), explore ruins, Virupaksha Temple, Vitthala Temple complex, ride a coracle boat across the river, catch the sunset from Matanga Hill.

 2) Agra: Home of the Taj Mahal

-*Pro-tip: Don’t forget to check out Mehtab Bagh, a garden located across the Yamuna River and offers a stunning view of the Taj Mahal from the back.
-Best seen just before the sunsets.
+*Pro-tip: Check out Mehtab Bagh at sunset — a garden located across the Yamuna River and offers a stunning view of the Taj Mahal from the back

-Accommodation: Zostel (10minutes walk to the Taj Mahal East Gate), Crystal Sarovar Premier (a 5 star Hotel with a view of the Taj Mahal).
+Accommodation: Zostel (10min walk to the Taj Mahal East Gate), Crystal Sarovar Premier (5-star Hotel with a view of the Taj Mahal).